Posted at 10:51 pm , on March 9, 2018

 - Wage gap

 - Bosses taking credit for my work.
-Like hours and weeks and months of work.
-Then presenting it as his own on a call with 100 people dialed in and not one mention of my name.
-While I’m fucking sitting right there.
+Literally hours and weeks and months of work.
+Then presenting it as their own on a call with 100 people dialed in and not one mention of my name.
+While I’m sitting right there.

 - No respect for boundaries (curse you smartphones!)

 - Feeling like I should be thankful for a job offer and being literally scolded for asking for a higher wage, “Are you negotiating with me????
 Look, do you want this job or not?”

 - Lifeless, colorless, soul sucking, cubicles with no windows and recycled air.